ejeschke/ginga/doc/manual/customizing.rst

 Customizing Ginga
 +++++++++++++++++
-One of the primary guiding concepts behind the Ginga project is to provide easy ways to build custom viewers, whether that is by using the viewer class by itself in your project or by customizing the reference viewer.
+One of the primary guiding concepts behind the Ginga project is to provide convenient ways to build custom viewers.
+The reference viewer embodies this concept through the use of a flexible layout engine and the use of plugins to implement all the major user interface features.

-The reference viewer embodies this concept of configurability through the use of a flexible layout engine and the use of plugins to implement all the major user interface features.
-By modifying or replacing the layout and adding, subclassing or removing plugins you can completely change the look, feel and operation and make your own version of a viewer that has exactly the features you want.
+By modifying or replacing the layout and adding, subclassing or removing plugins you can completely change the look, feel and operation of the reference viewer.

 This chapter explains how you can customize the Ginga reference viewer in various ways, as a user or a developer.